nahuhh/android-termux-monero-node/README.md

 Using the Termux Widget, you can 'Start XMR Node', 'Stop XMR Node', 'Update XMR Node', and check the 'XMR Node Status'.
 Try them all- you're not going to break anything.
 Tap the arrow in the Android Termux notification in your swipe-down Android notifications to see detailed info on your Node.
 If a Monero update is available, it will be present in this notification.

-The notifications will be automatically be updated every 15 minutes.
-The first notification after starting your node will not appear for 30 seconds, and might not be 100% accurate on slower devices.
+The notification will be automatically be updated every 15 minutes.
+The first notification after starting your node will not appear until after 30 seconds have passed.

+The notification might not be 100% accurate on slower devices.
 If you press the 'XMR Node Status' button in the Termux widget, you will briefly see the actual command line status of Monerod pop up in a Termux shell, and the Android notification will also update with the most recent node information (useful if you don't want to wait 15 minutes for an update).

 Alternatively, you can "Stop" the node, and "Start" it in the foreground.